Online Mastering Multiple Choice Exam Course

 Learning Modules

-• Self-Care Exam Performance (e.g. Exam performance, how to manage exam anxiety, strategies).
+• e.g. Exam performance, how to manage exam anxiety, strategies

 Technical Requirements

-It is the student's individual responsibility to ensure all technical requirements for online participation are met and functioning before the course starts.
+The student is responsible for ensuring all technical requirements for online participation are met and functioning before the course starts.
 To participate in the online content, the student must have the following minimum requirements:

-3. It is strongly recommended you download the latest versions of Adobe Reader, Quicktime, Flash and Java
+3. You should download the latest versions of Adobe Reader, Quicktime, Flash and Java.

-Please note that lectures are provided in an HTML5 format and so should be playable on most browsers and mobile devices without the need to install Flash.
+4. Lectures are provided in an HTML5 format and should be playable on most browsers and mobile devices without installing Flash.

 Class Schedule